-Each year, DAAD, German Academic Exchange Service offers scholarships for developing countries‘ students.
+Applications are invited for DAAD scholarships from developing countries‘ students.
 The scholarships are available for pursuing a postgraduate degree at German institutions of Higher education.
 These scholarships provide monthly installment of EUR 750.00. and also include the costs for health, accident and liability insurance in Germany and an adequate travelling allowance.

-Study Subject(s): DAAD Scholarships for Developing Countries are offered for pursuing development-related postgraduate courses in the areas of Economic Sciences/Business Administration/Political Economics, Development Co-operation, Engineering and related sciences, Mathematics, Regional Planning, Agricultural and Forest Sciences, Environmental Sciences, Public Health/Veterinary Medicine/Medicine, Social Science, Education & Law and Media Studies.
+Study Subject(s): DAAD Scholarships are awarded for pursuing development-related postgraduate courses in the areas of Economic Sciences/Business Administration/Political Economics, Development Co-operation, Engineering and related sciences, Mathematics, Regional Planning, Agricultural and Forest Sciences, Environmental Sciences, Public Health/Veterinary Medicine/Medicine, Social Science, Education & Law and Media Studies.

 Course Level: Scholarships are available to pursue a postgraduate degree at German institutions of Higher education.

 Scholarship can be taken at: Germany